voxpupuli/puppet-cron/README.md

 ### cron::job::multiple

 `cron:job::multiple` creates a file in `/etc/cron.d` with multiple cron jobs configured in it.
-It allows specifiying the following parameters:
+It allows specifying the following parameters:

   * `ensure`      - optional - defaults to "present"
   * `jobs`        - required - an array of hashes of multiple cron jobs using a similar structure as `cron::job`-parameters